Design for Delight: Essential design thinking resources to support creative problem solving

 Design for Delight resources

 Innovation never ends.
 And staying rooted in the problem without falling in love with the solution is the key.
-In addition to the resources linked above, check out the Overview Cards and Self-Paced Intuit Design Thinking Course for further learning.
+In addition to the resources linked above, check out the Overview Cards, interactive Mural templates, and Self-Paced Intuit Design Thinking Course for further learning.

 ABOUT INTUIT: Intuit is a global technology platform that helps our customers and communities overcome their most important financial challenges.
 Serving millions of customers worldwide with TurboTax, QuickBooks, Credit Karma and Mint, we believe that everyone should have the opportunity to prosper and we work tirelessly to find new, innovative ways to deliver on this belief.
 Please visit us for the latest news and information about Intuit and its brands and find us on social.